laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 * The `index` route will display our form and a listing of Chirps.
 * The `store` route will be used for saving new Chirps.

-We are also going to place these routes behind two "middleware":
+We are also going to place these routes behind two [middleware](https://laravel.com/docs/middleware):
 * The `auth` middleware ensures that only logged-in users can access the route.
 * The `verified` middleware will be used if you decide to enable [email verification](https://laravel.com/docs/verification).